TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 * Requires the browser to support the IntersectionObserver API (available to all mainstream browsers from early 2019).
 * The element has to exist on the page before it can be observed.
 * Turn on the optional `msg._uib` feature in the uibuilder node to see which client is sending the messages.
+* Due to the nature of the IntersectionObserver API, this fn is not available as a command for now.

 ### `htmlSend()` - Sends the whole DOM/HTML back to Node-RED